datopian/ckanext-querytool/README.md

 Processed styles will be put to the `ckanext/querytool/fanstatic/css` folder.

+### Javascript and Webpack

+#### Webpack and Babel config

+`.babelrc` -- babel config (see https://babeljs.io/docs/en/configuration#babelrc for config options) `webpack.config.js` -- webpack config (see https://webpack.js.org/configuration/)

+#### Javascript files

+Source files for the querytool live in:
+`ckanext/querytool/fanstatic/javascript`

+Distribution files (files served via our extension) are compiled via webpack and live in:
+`ckanext/querytool/fanstatic/javascript/dist`
+*NOTE*: Make sure to reference `/dist/` files, not the source files!

+Vendor files (third party libraries) live in:
+`ckanext/querytool/fanstatic/javascript`

+#### Updating source files

+Source files can be changed as needed.
+After updating run:
+`npm install && npm run webpack` which will build the transpiled / minified resources and copy them to the `/dist` folder in the host machine.

 ### Working with i18n

 To extract i18n messages and compile the catalog we have to have our development server running.
 In another terminal window run a command: